safe-embodied-ai/safe-embodied-ai.github.io/_pages/about.md

 - Limited robustness in out-of-distribution contexts.
 - Overconfidence in the reliability of generated content.

 This workshop aims to convene experts from various fields to address these challenges and explore potential solutions.
-By emphasizing the development of generative models that positively impact scientific progress, the workshop seeks to foster collaboration and discussion.
-It will provide a platform for academics and industry professionals to exchange recent findings and ideas, thereby enriching the discourse in AI’s role in advancing science.
+By emphasizing the development of generative models that have positive social and scientific impacts, the workshop seeks to foster collaboration and discussion.
+It will provide a platform for academics and industry professionals to exchange recent findings and ideas, thereby enriching the discourse on AI's role in advancing human civilization.

 ## Attendance
 - When: [TBD]